 Yet even with the best driving habits, no one can be 100% certain of avoiding traffic accidents.
 If you suffer the misfortune of being involved in an accident, you may find the situation overwhelming.
-Knowing in advance the answers to some of the most common Miami car accident frequently asked questions can help you stay calm amidst the chaos.
+In this article, Miami personal injury attorney Boris Lavent covers the frequently asked questions he receives from accident victims.

 What should your first steps be?

 Make sure someone calls 911 immediately to summon the police, emergency medical personnel, and tow trucks if required.
 Focus on the immediate: damaged vehicles need to be removed from the road for the safety of others, injured persons need to be brought to a hospital, and everyone needs to get home safely.

 Be aware that not all injuries will be immediately obvious.
 It is entirely possible to go into shock and not know that you are bleeding, have suffered a back or head injury, or even have a broken bone.
 For this reason, it is wise to make plans to either go to the hospital or to see your local doctor for a thorough examination.

 However, prior to leaving the scene, if you are physically able to do so, give the police an accurate description of the accident, but do not admit fault.
 Obtain insurance, license and contact information from all other drivers, as well as the contact information of any witnesses.
 Everything else can wait.

 As soon as you are able, report the accident to your insurance company and speak with a lawyer to get answers to your Miami car accident frequently asked questions.

 Should I give a written or recorded statement to my insurance company?